-(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)

 7. Leases

 The Company utilizes land and buildings in operation under various lease agreements.
 The Company does not consider any of these individual leases material to the Company's operations.
 Initial lease terms are generally for 20 years and, in many cases, provide for renewal options and in some cases rent escalations.
 Certain leases require contingent rent, determined as a percentage of sales as defined by the terms of the applicable lease agreement.
 For most locations, the Company is obligated for occupancy costs including payment of property taxes, insurance and utilities.